reactorynet/reactory-express-server/docs/sdlc/bugs/RSE-BUG-24052024-01_fix_baseline_unit_test.md

 **Assignee:** Werner Weber

 ### Description:
-There is an issue with the baseline unit tests in Jest.
+There is an issue with the baseline core unit tests in Jest.
 The tests are failing and need to be fixed.

 ### Steps to Reproduce:
-1. Run the Jest test suite.
+1. Run the Jest test suite. `bin/jest.sh reactory local core`
 2. Observe the failing baseline tests.

 ### Expected Behavior: